Maple Glazed Baked Pumpkin Doughnuts

 Baked Pumpkin Doughnuts with Maple Cream Cheese. - harvestandnourish.com

-All mixed together in one bowl, they’re a slightly healthier take on a seasonal favourite filled with all the cozy, fragrant autumn spices and flavours we love!
+All mixed together in one bowl, these Maple Glazed Baked Pumpkin Doughnuts are a slightly healthier take on a seasonal favourite.
+Filled with all the cozy, fragrant autumn spices and flavours we love!

 Course: Breakfast, Dessert, Snack